wojciechmo/yolo2/README.md

 python train.py
 python eval.py
 ```

+1.Train YOLOv2 object detector from scratch with Tensorflow.

 2.Evaluate YOLOv2 model trained with COCO dataset using Tensorflow.
 Conversion from Darknet to Tensorflow framework done with darkflow project.